NaftaliD/PlaylistConverter/README.md

 The code is implemented to run with Gui using Streamlib but can be used in pure python like in main.py

-To execute one needs develpor keys and Tokens from both YouTube and Spotify:
+To execute add develpor keys and Tokens to config.json from both YouTube and Spotify:

 https://developer.spotify.com/dashboard/